Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469: Goodness of Fit test using Millipede errors

 \section{Goodness of Fit test using Millipede errors}

-For completeness, we performed the same goodness-of-fit test of Sec.~\ref{sec:test} and Appendix~\ref{sec:xraytest} using the errors from the GCN Circulars (so computed using Millipede, see Sec.~\ref{sec:neutrinodata}).
-We used also in this case the Gold and Bronze alerts released since 2019, until the 4 October 2023.
-In this set of alerts is also present the event IC210503A \citep{2021GCN.29951....1I}, which had no automated GCN Notice and was not used for the test with SplineMPE (Sec.~\ref{sec:neutrinodata}).
+For completeness, we performed the same goodness-of-fit test of Sec.~\ref{sec:test}, Appendix~\ref{sec:xraytest} and Appendix~\ref{sec:noweight} using the uncertainties from the GCN Circulars (computed using Millipede, see Sec.~\ref{sec:neutrinodata}).
+We do not expect this test to be sensitive given the large uncertainty contours.
+Also in this case, we used the Gold and Bronze alerts released since 2019, until the 4 October 2023.
+This set of alerts includes one additional event, IC210503A \citep{2021GCN.29951....1I}, which had no automated GCN Notice and therefore was not used for the test with SplineMPE (Sec.~\ref{sec:neutrinodata}).

 In the GCN Circulars, the 90\% uncertainty region is reported as a rectangle.
-For our statistical test we need to translate this rectangle into the $\sigma$ of a bivariate Gaussian (Sec.~\ref{sec:test}).
+For our statistical test, we need to translate this rectangle into the $\sigma$ of a bivariate Gaussian (Sec.~\ref{sec:test}).
 We retrieve this information by performing the following steps: \begin{enumerate} \item Calculate the angular area $A_{90}$ for the rectangular uncertainty region in the GCN circulars; \item Find the 90$\%$ error radius $R_{90}$ for the circle with an area $A_{\mathrm{Circle}} = A_{90}$; \item Scale $R_{90}$ to the $\sigma$ of the bivariate Gaussian distribution, assuming it as the point-spread function\footnote{ This is a strong approximation and summary of the information content in the rectangular region.
 Nevertheless, the test statistic needs just a parameter to order the various coincidences.
-The $\sigma$ is to be understood solely for this purpose.}. \end{enumerate} In Table~\ref{table:results_mill} we report the results of the tests performed using the Millipede errors.
-No result is significant.
+The $\sigma$ is to be understood solely for this purpose.}. \end{enumerate} The resulting p-values are the following: \begin{itemize} \item Milliquas catalog and redshift weighting: $0.26$ (0.64~$\sigma$); \item Turin catalog and redshift weighting: $3.7\times10^{-2}$ (1.79~$\sigma$); \item Turin catalog and X-ray flux weighting: $1.4\times10^{-2}$ (2.20~$\sigma$); \item Turin catalog and no weighting: $2.3\times10^{-2}$ (1.99~$\sigma$). \end{itemize} None of the p-values is significant.
 Nevertheless, IC220424A and IC230416A together with NGC 7469 always return the highest test statistic, proving a consistency of our tests.
-The p-values obtained using SplineMPE are much more significant reaching almost 3~$\sigma$ when the X-ray flux is used as a weight (see Appendix~\ref{sec:xraytest}).
-The reason for a so different performance using the two reconstruction lies in the sizes of the uncertainty areas.
-An algorithm with an higher precision can significantly improve the sensitivity of an experiment.
+However, as expected, the p-values obtained using the smaller contours of SplineMPE are much more significant.
+This difference of the results using the two reconstruction can be explained by the sizes of the uncertainty areas.
+An algorithm with a higher precision can significantly improve the sensitivity of an experiment.